The building of the Alexandrinsky Theater. Alexandrinskaya Square and Theater Street Alexandrinskaya Square and Theater Street

 Troupe of the Alexandrinsky Theater in Petrozavodsk

-By decree of Empress Elizabeth Petrovna, a Russian theater was founded in St. Petersburg to present tragedies and comedies, from which the Alexandrinsky Theater troupe traces its history.
-The playwright Alexander Petrovich Sumarokov was appointed director of the theater.
-The troupe was headed by the actor Fyodor Grigorievich Volkov.
-The theater became the first state public theater in Russia and began its regular performances in the former Golovkin House on Vasilyevsky Island.
+By decree of Empress Elizaveta Petrovna, a Russian theater was founded in St. Petersburg to present tragedies and comedies, from which the troupe of the Alexandrinsky Theater traces its history.
+Playwright Alexander Petrovich Sumarokov was appointed director of the theater.
+The troupe was led by actor Fyodor Grigorievich Volkov.
+The theater became the first state public theater in Russia and began its regular performances in the former Golovkinsky house on Vasilyevsky Island.
 Subsequently, the building was rebuilt for the Academy of Arts.

 1759